incredibleLeitman/PhysicsGame/README.md

 **- Gravity function**

 *Write a gravity function with a uniform gravitational acceleration regardless of inertial mass.
 You could also change the gravitational field strength based on where the character is ontriggerenter to have a kind of moonwalk area.*

 Pawn.gd contains a ``apply_gravity()`` function.
 Value can be changed using the ``set_gravity`` function on Pawn and derived classes.

 **- Collision Normals**

 *When the character hits the floor, they should become grounded so they can jump again.
 Depending on the angle of what they hit, they should not become grounded.
 You can demonstrate this with walls or even sloped surfaces.*

-RadBoar.cs OnCollisionEnter2D reads the y normal of the collision and uses that to check whether you’re grounded
+Player has a downward raycast attached to it which reads the normal of it in Player.gd.
+This value is used to determine, if the player is grounded and sets the rotation of the sprite to align the model with the surface.

 **- Angular Velocity**

 *A missile that comes towards you and rotates by angular velocity rather than by quaternion towards its forward.
 Easier in 2d!*

 **- Momentum**